Hug House Productions is a podcast production collective that focuses on spotlighting stories by and about marginalized groups.

 ELENA FERNÁNDEZ COLLINS

 Elena Fernández Collins (they/she) is a podcast critic and forensic sociolinguist living in Portland, OR with one cat and one ongoing Master’s thesis, in an apartment that ain’t big enough for all three of them.
 They write about podcasts for their own website, outlets like The A.V.
-Club’s Podmass, The Bello Collective, and Discover Pods, and curate their own newsletter about fiction podcasts, Audio Dramatic.
+Club’s Podmass, The Bello Collective, and Discover Pods, and curate their own newsletter about fiction podcasts, Audio Dramatic, and also host the Radio Drama Revival podcast.

 Giancarlo Herrera (he/him) is an actor you may have seen, heard, or otherwise experienced in some capacity.
 Presently, you can hear him on CARAVAN (Argeaux) or in VALENCE (Luis Acebo), see him live in Pirate’s Voyage (Calico Jack), or on screen in the upcoming film The Cannibal Killer (Jeffrey Dahmer).